School Science Lessons

 See 10.01.10: Liebig condenser

-Heat benzene with a mixture of nitric and sulfuric acid catalyst in a Liebig condenser at 330 K.
+Heat benzene with a mixture of concentrated nitric acid and concentrated sulfuric acid, (the catalyst) in a Liebig condenser at 330 K.

 16.6.1.0 Ethane, C2H6, CH3CH3